-Figure 4 also depicts Metro Title 13 habitat areas.
+Metro Title 13 habitat areas are also depicted in Figure 4.
 Title 13 establishes baseline requirements to protect, conserve, and restore the region's significant riparian corridors and wildlife habitat resources, collectively referred to as Habitat Conservation Areas.
 Habitat Conservation Areas include rivers, streams, wetlands, and adjacent resource areas, as well as upland wildlife habitat patches and habitats of concern.
-Riparian habitat areas are classified as Class I, II, and III and Upland habitat areas are classified as Class A, B, and C. Protections for Title 13 habitat areas will be established as part of the comprehensive planning for Sherwood West once it is brought into the UGB.
+Riparian Habitat areas are classified as either Class I, II, or III and Upland Habitat areas are classified as Class A, B, or C. The mapping of Title 13 habitat areas will be further refined and protections will be established as part of the comprehensive planning for Sherwood West once it is brought into the UGB.